Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### TODO

-* Fix custom classes to add them to the hit dice pool
 * Turn Lair Actions into actual attacks
 * Split Traits to repeatable
 * Redo weapons based on NPC attacks.